ceed-jay/My-Profile/README.md

 ## ⚡ Dev Quote

-> ##"Scalable systems aren't built in IDEs; they are engineered at the intersection of clean architecture and user empathy.
+> "Scalable systems aren't built in IDEs; they are engineered at the intersection of clean architecture and user empathy.
->I don't just write code—I build the digital infrastructure for the next Philippine economy."
+>  I don't just write code—I build the digital infrastructure for the next Philippine economy."
 >
-> **Carl Justine Olavario**
+> -**Carl Justine Olavario**

 ---